rootstrap/blog/content/My favorite extensions for programming Ruby in Visual Studio Code.md

-# Choosing a text editor for Ruby
+# Choosing a Text Editor for Ruby

 ## Choosing a Text Editor